 Therefore, AudioCodes has an ROCE of 14%.

-ROCE is commonly used for comparing the performance of similar businesses.
-In our analysis, AudioCodes's ROCE is meaningfully higher than the 7.2% average in the Communications industry.
-We consider this a positive sign, because it suggests it uses capital more efficiently than similar companies.
-Independently of how AudioCodes compares to its industry, its ROCE in absolute terms appears decent, and the company may be worthy of closer investigation.
+One way to assess ROCE is to compare similar companies.
+AudioCodes's ROCE appears to be substantially greater than the 6.3% average in the Communications industry.
+We would consider this a positive, as it suggests it is using capital more effectively than other similar companies.
+Regardless of where AudioCodes sits next to its industry, its ROCE in absolute terms appears satisfactory, and this company could be worth a closer look.

-Our data shows that AudioCodes currently has an ROCE of 14%, compared to its ROCE of 4.0% 3 years ago.
+We can see that, AudioCodes currently has an ROCE of 14% compared to its ROCE 3 years ago, which was 5.5%.
 This makes us think about whether the company has been reinvesting shrewdly.
 You can click on the image below to see (in greater detail) how AudioCodes's past growth compares to other companies.

 What Are Current Liabilities, And How Do They Affect AudioCodes's ROCE?

-AudioCodes has total assets of US$225m and current liabilities of US$74m.
-As a result, its current liabilities are equal to approximately 33% of its total assets.
-With this level of current liabilities, AudioCodes's ROCE is boosted somewhat.
+AudioCodes has current liabilities of US$87m and total assets of US$244m.
+Therefore its current liabilities are equivalent to approximately 35% of its total assets.
+AudioCodes has a middling amount of current liabilities, increasing its ROCE somewhat.

 Our Take On AudioCodes's ROCE